corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-contract.md

 In Corda, contracts govern how states should evolve over time by restricting how transaction flows are performed.
 They are the Java or Kotlin interfaces used to mark the defined class where a transaction `verify` method is implemented.

+Contracts in the Corda 5 Developer Preview work in the same way as they did in Corda 4.
 This tutorial guides you through writing the two contracts you need in your CorDapp: `MarsVoucherContract` and `BoardingTicketContract`.
 You will link these contracts to the states that you created in the [Write the states](c5-basic-cordapp-state.md) tutorial.

-You will create these contracts in the `contracts/src/main/<kotlin or java>/net/corda/missionMars/contracts/` directory in this tutorial.
-Refer to the `TemplateContract.kt` or `TemplateContract.java` file in this directory to see a template contract.
+You will create these contracts in the `contracts/src/main/<kotlin>/net/corda/missionMars/contracts/` directory in this tutorial.
+Refer to the `TemplateContract.kt` file in this directory to see a template contract.

 ## Learning objectives